celebrating maine Lakes Heroes

-As part of our 50th Anniversary celebration, we are recognizing 50 Maine Lakes Heroes who have worked hard to keep our lakes and ponds clean and clear.
+As part of our 50th Anniversary celebration, we began recognizing Maine Lakes Heroes who have worked hard to keep our lakes and ponds clean and clear.
 Heroes will be posted to our Facebook page and updated on our website.
 We thank all Maine Lakes Heroes for your efforts—we have cleaner, clearer lakes because of the work you have done!

 Andy Reed, friends of lake winnecook, unity